March for Our Lives: Politicians

 The Washington Post reported that there were many Democrats encouraging the marchers, and many of them, including candidates for office, participated from the sidelines in the march, but few Republicans did similarly.
 The White House said in a response that they "applaud the many courageous young Americans exercising their first amendment rights."

 On the day of the protests, Florida Republican senator Marco Rubio responded by stating: "However, many other Americans do not support a gun ban" and "view banning guns as an infringement on the Second Amendment rights of law abiding citizens that ultimately will not prevent these tragedies."
 He called for protesters to find "common ground with those who hold opposing views" for change to happen.
 However, a blanket gun ban was not called for by the protests.

 Former Republican senator and presidential candidate Rick Santorum criticized the Parkland activists, suggesting during an interview with CNN that students should be learning ways to respond to a shooter rather than asking lawmakers "to solve their problem"; Santorum advised students to take classes in CPR rather than marching in Washington.
 The Washington Post quoted several doctors responding to Santorum that CPR would not be at all effective on gunshot victims as they were suffering from blood loss.

 Media

-A report in The New Yorker praised the leaders of the march for their "extraordinary inclusiveness" in that they expanded the locus of concern from suburban schools to those of urban neighborhoods as well.
+A report in The New Yorker praised the leaders of the march for their "extraordinary inclusiveness" in that they expanded the focus of concern from suburban schools to those of urban neighborhoods as well.

 Libertarian magazine Reason criticized the march, saying that "Gun violence has declined precipitously over the past 25 years, and most Americans are much safer today than they were a generation ago." and that "mass shootings are not the norm, and kids don't need to be terrified of going to school."

 On social media, fake pictures and GIFs of X González tearing up a copy of the U.S. Constitution were circulated in an effort to discredit the march.
 The images were doctored from originals of González tearing up a shooting target sign.
 Actor and conservative commentator Adam Baldwin defended circulating the doctored images as "political satire."